vippsas/vipps-epayment-api/features/long-living-payments.md

 **Please note:** Sales units (i.e., Merchant Serial Numbers) must be especially approved to use this feature.
 The user experience, including the standard timeout, should be as consistent as possible, so this should only be used in special cases.
-To request this feature: Please contact your key account manager, your partner manager, or [customer service](https://vipps.no/kontakt-oss/).
+To request this feature, please contact your key account manager, your partner manager, or [customer service](https://vipps.no/kontakt-oss/).

 ## Request